Chapter 6

 can then leave them alone and expect them to be responsible.
 In

 fact, they will eventually want to take care of themselves.
-Then we
+Then

-still available to coach them.
+while we are still available to coach them.

 God Is A Good Father